-- In order to progress in nursing, students are expected to pass all nursing courses with at least a "C". - Didactic and clinical/laboratory components of nursing courses shall be taken concurrently. - All clinical and classroom assignments must be satisfactorily completed in order to pass the course. - The quizzes (4 in class: Patient Safety; Oxygenation/ Circulation; Medication Administration; Fluid, Electrolyte, and Acid/Base Balance), three exams (Exam 1, Exam 2, Exam 3), Swift River assignments/ Quizzes, Final Exam, and ATI make up the weighted exam average; exam average must be 74.5 (rounds to 75 per policy; 74.499 DOES NOT) to pass the course. - Failure for exam average or failure in the clinical portion will necessitate repeating the entire course, including clinical or lab. - All exams and quizzes are timed.
-Students will be allowed 75 minutes for unit exams and 113 minutes for the final exam.
+- In order to progress in nursing, students are expected to pass all nursing courses with at least a "C". - Didactic and clinical/laboratory components of nursing courses shall be taken concurrently. - All clinical and classroom assignments must be satisfactorily completed in order to pass the course.
+This means the student must obtain a passing average for the Documentation and Concept Map lab/ clinical assignments to pass clinical. - The Davis Edge quizzes, three exams (Exam 1, Exam 2, Exam 3), Swift River Quizzes, Final Exam, ATI quizzes, and ATI proctored make up the weighted exam average; exam average must be 74.5 (rounds to 75 per policy; 74.499 DOES NOT) to pass the course. - Failure for exam average or failure in the clinical portion will necessitate repeating the entire course, including clinical or lab. - All exams are timed.
+Students will be allowed 75 minutes for unit exams and 115 minutes for the final exam.
 Failure to achieve a passing grade (>74.5%) on any quiz or exam will require the student to complete remediation through Davis Edge adaptive quizzing per faculty discretion. - Lab skills tests (check-offs) must be successfully passed before students can attend clinical.
 Failure to pass the skills tests will result in a failure in lab/clinical and failure in the course.
 The first attempt will be via student-submitted recording of skill.
 Second attempt will be face-to-face demonstration of the skill. - Lab skills test recording must be UNEDITED and recorded from beginning of skill to end WITHOUT breaks in the recording.
 If faculty notice editing, breaks, or cannot view the skill, the skill will receive a failing grade and the student will be allowed one more attempt, face-to-face. - The clinical/lab position is graded as pass or fail.
-Certain assignments may be numerically graded and included in the course grade, as described in the didactic portion of the syllabus for this course. - During each semester with clinical practice opportunities, students must take and pass a leveladjusted drug dosage and calculation test per Sam Houston State University School of Nursing

-Student Handbook Dosages and Calculations Competency Policy.
+Certain assignments may be numerically graded and included in the course grade, as described in the didactic portion of the syllabus for this course. - During each semester with clinical practice opportunities, students must take and pass a level-adjusted drug dosage and calculation test per Sam Houston State University School of Nursing Student Handbook Dosages and Calculations Competency Policy.
 Please see the policy for further information about the test.
-For the J1 semester, the dosage and calculations exams are proctored and given in a classroom setting, but any student who fails both attempts of the level exam must withdraw from NURS 3320, NURS 3321, NURS 3410, and NURS 3530.

-• Each standardized test will count as 5% (for Juniors) or 10% (for Seniors) of entire final grade.
+For the J1 semester, the dosage and calculations exams are proctored and given in a classroom setting, but any student who fails both attempts of the level exam must withdraw from NURS 3320, NURS 3321, NURS 3410, and NURS 3530. - Each standardized (ATI) test will count as 5% (for Juniors) or 10% (for Seniors) of entire final grade.